Getting pre-approved for a mortgage is a great option to have before you go shopping for a home.

 - Self-employed for 2 years

 This is not as solid of a scenario as the banks are harder on self employed people and due to this person writing off so much of their income the bank will only consider the $20,000 as opposed to the $100,000.

-There are ways to use more of the gross income and that is where using an broker experienced with self employed clients can be a great tool.
+There are ways to use more of the gross income and that is where using a broker experienced with self employed clients can be a great tool.

 The simpler the situation, the more solid the approval.

-Hope this helps and please contact me with any questions.
+Hope this helps.
+Please contact me if you have any questions.